Our College Counseling program is key to our mission of preparing students and families to be college-ready.

 - Edinboro University

 - University of Pennsylvania

 - Geneva College

 Learning how to pay for and adjust to college.

 In addition to campus visits, our College Counseling program also includes:

 - Financial and educational guidance, including an annual Financial Aid Night, so that families can receive help in compiling required financial documents.

 - Covering the cost of application fees and testing materials for our students.

 - A yearly seminar on adjusting to college, including freshman year expectations, how to find and access campus resources, and even how to select and form a healthy relationship with a roommate.

-However, perhaps the most important aspect of our College Counseling program is the on-going support we give our alumni.
+However, perhaps the most important aspect of our College Counseling program is the ongoing support we give our alumni.
 Staff members make annual visits to see our alumni, and they regularly communicate with students to keep abreast of their progress.
-Should any student experience great difficulties at college, they pay additional visits as needed.
+Additional support is given to students who may begin facing challenges.
 We also dedicate resources to the financial challenges our families face in college, including textbook costs, transporting students to and from college on an as-needed basis, completing forms, and more.